r-richmond/r-richmond.github.io.source/content/post/2018-06-12-dbeaver-import-csv.md

 ## 4) Ensure that the mappings of each of your columns is correct

-* For columns that are exact match DBeaver will map them correctly for you
+* For column names that are an exact match DBeaver will automatically map them for you
 * For the remaining columns make sure to map the source columns to your desired target columns

 ![map_columns](/img/20180612_map_columns.png)